kampffrosch94/froql/docs/book/src/relations.md

 A Relation is always between two entities.

-You can think of Entities being nodes on directed graph and with relationships being the edges.
+You can think of Entities being nodes on a directed graph with Relations being the edges.

-Relations are distinguished with a rust type via its `TypeId`.
+Relations are distinguished with a Rust type via its `TypeId`.
 To prevent accidentally adding a Relation as a Component it is recommended to use uninhabited types for them.
 For example an enum with no variants.